Jupiter: Moons

-Jupiter has 95 known natural satellites.
-Of these, 79 are less than 10 km in diameter.
-The four largest moons are Io, Europa, Ganymede, and Callisto, collectively known as the "Galilean moons", and are visible from Earth with binoculars on a clear night.
+Jupiter has 97 known natural satellites, and it is likely that this number will go up due to increasing telescopic observations.
+Of these, only 16 are larger than 10 km in diameter.
+The four largest moons, known as the Galilean moons, are Ganymede, Callisto, Io, and Europa (in order of decreasing size), and are visible from Earth with binoculars on a clear night.